bekzod28072009/Snake_Game/README.md

 # Snake_Game
-This is my first game in C# DotNet
+This is my first game in C# Windows Application.